formkit/docs-content/3.inputs/form.md

 ## Unmounting inputs

-When an input is unmounted from a form — for example when using `v-if` — its key and value are removed from the form’s data.
+When an input is unmounted from a form — for example when using :FrameworkText{vue="<code>v-if</code>" react="conditional rendering"} — its key and value are removed from the form’s data.
 However, in some circumstances it may be preferable to keep the key/value pair even after the input has been removed.
 This can be accomplished by using the `preserve` prop:

 ::Example
 ---